 "You didn't have to—"

-Katniss had not seen Effie that serious in a while and merely said, "All right."
+Katniss hadn't seen Effie that serious in a while and merely said, "All right."
 She stepped back and held the door open.
 "Come on in."

-Effie smiled again, only it seemed a little forced, as she glanced back at the box and then said, "Thank you," and walked in.
-Her walk was not as stiff as it had been, but she was still perfectly postured.
+Effie smiled again, only it seemed a little forced this time, as she glanced back at the box and then said, "Thank you," and walked in.
+Her walk wasn't as stiff as it had been, but she was still perfectly postured.